rarescosma/ingress-metal/README.md

 But why not?

-The main scenario is to simplify the ingress setup for a virtualized Kubernetes setup: one metal server runs several worker node VMs and we need to route HTTP(s) traffic to the pods.
+The main scenario is to simplify the ingress setup for a virtualized Kubernetes setup: one metal server hosts several worker node VMs and we need to route HTTP(s) traffic to the pods.

-Normally wd'd have `ingress-nginx` deployed as a DaemonSet with proxy protocol turned on + another layer of nginx running on the metal host proxying requests to the inner nginx.
+Normally we'd have `ingress-nginx` deployed as a DaemonSet with proxy protocol turned on + another layer of nginx running on the metal host proxying requests to the inner nginx.

-By using this we eliminate the proxying so traffic flows from outside, thru the `ingress-metal` nginx running on metal, then directly to the pods.
+By using `ingress-metal` we eliminate the proxying so traffic flows from the public network, through the `ingress-metal` nginx running on metal, then directly to the pods.

 ### Operation